gbbenson68/gas-mileage-calculator-client/README.md

 #### To-Dos
 * My CSS/Sass/Bootstrap skills are still in the toddler stage, so the UI is based on my (as yet) limited knowledge.

+* It would be nice to have a modal that said "Are you sure?" or somesuch when clicking the delete entry button.

 * I wanted to include an animation in the header, but I have not been able to get that working, as yet.

 * I18N and L10N: The current model contains the ability to store different values (liters vs. gallons, kilometers vs. miles, etc.).
 The front-end is currently hard-coded to Imperial units, as exposing these fields would require the proper checking to ensure that all entries fit a certain profile (see below).